ArslanPervaiz99/React-Tailwind-UI/brainwave-proj/README.md

 create a project using this link and perform all the task mentioned here https://tailwindcss.com/docs/guides/vite

-then run the command
+then run the command </br>
-npm install react-router-dom
+npm install react-router-dom </br>
+npm install scroll-lock